What is multigraph in data structure? Definitions, implementations, and use

 What should be considered when choosing the best type of graph to display data?

-Graph, as every data structure, requires a proper visualization, but defining what the "proper" mean can be challenging and need several factors to be taken into account, such as:
+Graph, as every data structure, requires a proper datasets visualization, but defining what the "proper" mean can be challenging and need several factors to be taken into account, such as:

 • Data size